Spider-Man and Zoids: The strip adventures

 The Red Zoids, led by Redhorn, land on Zoidstar and attempt to seize control of it.
 Threatened by these outsiders, the Blue Zoids temporarily cease their combat and unite under the mighty Zoidzilla to drive them off.
 Total war breaks out, with Redhorn forcibly converting Blue Zoids into red.
 He soon gains a general in Mammoth, a Blue Zoid traitor who willingly converts to Red.

 Into this melee crashes the Celeste, a terran starship, in the year 2274.
 The cargo ship and crew was commandeered to transport prison convicts to Zoidstar, believed to be an uninhabited world where they could build a prison.
 Arriving in orbit around the planet, the ship was blasted by a fireball, stranding the survivors on Zoidstar, most of whom are quickly gunned down by Zoids.
 Under the leadership of Captain Drew Heller, the remaining ones band together and are joined by the Namer, and attempt to survive on, and find a way to escape from Zoidstar.
 Early on, they manage to capture a Spiderzoid and Heller's son Griff becomes its pilot - being the only one who can fit in it - to defend them against other Zoids.

 While the Blue and Red Zoids clash, a third force is looming over them.
 Krark, the ultimate Red Zoid mutation and proclaimed the Prince of Darkness by the Namer, is attempting to band together all of the Zoids.
 While the two armies are content on beating each other to oblivion, Krark wants to leave Zoidstar behind and build a new Zoid Empire, ruling over the entire Galaxy.
-He has some success but his plans face resistance from the fact that most of the Zoids don't understand his ideals and just want to keep fighting each other.
+He has some success but his plans face resistance from the fact that most of the Zoids do not understand his ideals and just want to keep fighting each other.

 Plots would be split between the machinations of Krark, the battles between the Blue and the Red Zoids, and the humans' struggle to survive.
 There were occasional offbeat tales.
 One story tells of an elderly Cosmozoid who, now tired of fighting, searches for the fabled Metalon where Zoids go to be granted eternal peace; too late, he discovers Metalon is actually a place for Zoids to spend an eternity of unending combat, and is trapped forever.
 Another story had a Blue Zoid android and a Red Zoid android realizing the horror of what the Zoids had done to the planets they conquered for the Zoidaryans, but the Blue Zoid android was reduced to impotent protests as his comrades continued their war around him.